o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-metrics/using.md

 ## Using real-time analytics

-After deploying the CDK application, an **Amazon CloudWatch** dashboard is created automatically to show the operational health metrics and sample metrics (TotalLogin) defined in the CDK application.
+After deploying the CloudFormation Development Kit (CDK) application, an **Amazon CloudWatch** dashboard is created automatically to show the operational health metrics and sample metrics (TotalLogin) defined in the CDK application.

 To start the real-time analytics, go to the **Amazon Kinesis** console or use the AWS CLI [`start-application`](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/kinesisanalytics/start-application.html) command to start the **Kinesis Data Analytics** application.